fugue/regula/docs/development/writing-rules.md

 ## Adding rule metadata

-You can add metadata to a rule:
+You can add metadata to a rule to enhance Regula's [report](../report.md):

 ```
 __rego__metadoc__ := {